denisrobert/VectorER/README.md

 composable pipelines and an extensible **Fellegi-Sunter** (FS) comparison set spanning 19 options across the standard attribute-comparison families of record linkage — implemented **natively in NumPy, with no SQL engine and no external linkage dependencies**.
-It targets workloads that fit on a single machine: one process, an in-memory index, and vectorized scoring over whole batches of candidate pairs.
+It targets workloads that fit on a single machine: an in-memory index, vectorized scoring over whole batches of candidate pairs, and (multi-process) parallelization of the batch pipeline across that machine's cores — no cross-node / cluster infrastructure.

 | Pipeline | Stage chain | Use case |
 |---|---|---|